-All coaches, league executive, concession supervisors, and other volunteers working with youth are required to (#1) fill out the volunteer form and (#2) have a recent record clearance on file with SVLL by May 1.
-All coaches from T-Ball to Juniors must complete (#3) Respect In Sport course prior to May 1.
+All coaches, league executive, concession supervisors, and other volunteers working with youth are required to (#1) have a recent record clearance on file with SVLL by May 1.
+All coaches from T-Ball to Juniors must complete (#2) Respect In Sport course prior to May 1.
 These standards are to protect the safety of our players.

 - SVLL prefers to have a clearance done with the Province of BC eCRC service.
-When asked for the league's access code use 538N4NJ5RM.
+When asked for the league's access code use the code provided by your division coordinator.
 This clearance is at no cost to you or the league.
-The clearance will be emailed to the league directly and you will receive a confirmation of clearance from SVLL.
+The clearance will be sent to the league directly and you will receive a confirmation of clearance from SVLL.
 Should you require fingerprints to confirm identity, you will be reimbursed with submission of a receipt.

-- All coaches in T-Ball , Rookies, Minors, Majors, Juniors and Seniors divisions must take the course prior to May 1.
-Instructions will be emailed by SVLL with a link to enroll to the prepaid course.
+- All coaches in T-Ball , Rookies, Minors, Majors, and Juniors divisions must take the course prior to May 1.
+Instructions will be emailed by SVLL with a link and prepaid code to enroll to the prepaid course.
+Please contact your division coordinator for this information.

 - If you have already completed the Activity Leaders course (for another sport or Scouts Canada) within the past 5 years you can register your completion with the same link without payment and without taking the course again.